.

 Lamb to the Slaughter

 At the Bayswater Hotel she explains her husband had promised her "a hatful of jewellery."
 She knows what Walker has been up to.
 Walker does some smooth talking himself in a sparkling scene superbly enacted by two veterans of such B film dialogue.
-He makes some suggestions like they "both need companionship," whilst she realises "being without a person of the opposite sex can be pretty dismal." £25,000 Double Indemnity will come in handy for the pair of them!
+He makes some suggestions like they "both need companionship," while she realises "being without a person of the opposite sex can be pretty dismal." £25,000 Double Indemnity will come in handy for the pair of them!

-But Walker follows her home to Ashton Court, and there he strangles her.
+They plan to go away together, but Walker follows her home to Ashton Court, and there he strangles her.

 Cheaters